iRacing has boosted NASCAR during the pandemic. Now esports may help shape racing’s future.

 “The first several years in the series, we all thought, ugh, this isn’t going anywhere,” said Conti.
 “How do we make this more mainstream and become like other esports?”

-According to Conti, the series began to take a major step forward last year, when NASCAR mandated that all of its real-life teams would have to participate.
+According to Conti, the series began to take a major step forward last year, when NASCAR encouraged all of its real-life teams to participate.
 Major sponsors like Coca-Cola and Valvoline have since jumped on board, injecting credibility and resources into the series.

 “When I first started, I was making $5 a race on a sponsorship deal,” Conti added.
 “We would average maybe 100 or 200 people watching us … and now more than 10,000 people are watching this year, which is massive compared to where it started.”